Humans Have Layers

 How Do You Know You Need Healing?

-You look like you have it all together, but you really have to work at it, and that “not good enough feeling” comes up when things are quiet—the “Clever” Teen is the hard-working part, and the Wounded Child is carrying shame or failure or other hurts.
-Something happens and it bothers you more than it should, because a present event is poking on a place that’s sore and sensitive.
+You look like you have it all together, but you really have to work at it, and that “not good enough feeling” comes up when things are quiet.
+This experience tells you that your “Clever” Teen is working really hard and underneath you have a Wounded Child carrying shame or failure or other hurts.
+Something happens and it bothers you more than it should.
+This tells you that you have a sensitive place because the current distress, which is not a big deal, is poking something much deeper.
 If connecting with others doesn’t feel safe, or, conversely, you can’t stand to be alone.
 You might bounce back and forth between pulling people close to you and pushing them away.
 You feel like you have to be in control of everything.
 You lack peace and joy.
-These are all signs that we need healing.
+These are all signs that you need healing.

 Is It Worth It?

-I'm not going to lie--healing is hard work.
-A lot of people would like to continue living as a "Clever" Teen than put in the work to dig up the foundations and rebuild from the core.
-But it is also very freeing.
+Healing is hard work.
+Taking the lid off painful places in your heart is painful and sensitive, and takes you to places you've spent years trying to avoid.
+A lot of people choose to keep letting their "Clever" Teen run their lives because it's familiar and "easier" than putting in the work to dig up the foundations and rebuild from the core.
+But healing is very freeing.
 Healing allows you to experience more peace and joy, and a greater freedom to love others and to allow yourself to be loved.
 Any step, no matter how small, will open you up to greater life and love.
 Deeper connections with others, feeling more rooted and grounded in who you are, and able to live more generously are all fruits of healing.
-The second thing that I love about healing is that it positions us to love others into wholeness and new life.
-There is so much joy in helping others heal.
+As you heal and are able to love others more authentically, you also create safety and love for them, which can help them take steps towards wholeness and new life.
+Being able to walk with others on their healing journey is a beautiful fruit of putting in the work yourself.
 My hope is that our Catholic parishes become places of deep healing.
 Are you willing to take a step towards that dream?

 Where to Go for Help